German Federal Ministry of Education and Research (BMBF) commits €40 million to boost the development of new antibiotics, vaccines, and diagnostics

 F +49 30 1857-5551

 Combating Antibiotic Resistant Bacteria Biopharmaceutical Accelerator (CARB-X) is a global partnership dedicated to accelerating early development antibacterial R&D to address the rising global threat of drug-resistant bacteria.
 CARB-X is investing more than $500 million from 2016-2021 to support the development of innovative antibiotics and other therapeutics, vaccines, rapid diagnostics and devices.
 CARB-X focuses exclusively on high priority drug-resistant bacteria, especially Gram-negatives.
 CARB-X has built the world’s largest and most innovative pipeline of preclinical products against drug-resistant infections.
-CARB-X is funded by the Biomedical Advanced Research and Development Authority (BARDA), part of the US Department of Health and Human Services‘ Office of the Assistant Secretary for Preparedness and Response (ASPR), the Wellcome Trust, a global charity based in the UK working to improve health globally, the UK Government’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
+CARB-X is funded by the Biomedical Advanced Research and Development Authority (BARDA), part of the US Department of Health and Human Services‘ Administration for Strategic Preparedness and Response (ASPR), the Wellcome Trust, a global charity based in the UK working to improve health globally, the UK Government’s Global Antimicrobial Resistance Innovation Fund (UK GAMRIF), the Bill & Melinda Gates Foundation, with in-kind support from National Institute of Allergy and Infectious Diseases (NIAID), part of the US National Institutes of Health (NIH).
 CARB-X headquarters are located at Boston University School of Law. https://carb-x.org/.
 Follow us on Twitter @CARB_X.

 Education and research are the foundations for our future.
 The promotion of education, science and research by the Federal Ministry of Education and Research (BMBF) represents an important contribution to securing Germany’s prosperity.
 Education and research are a Federal Government policy priority, which is reflected in the development of the funding it is making available to these fields.